scmilee/Defense-Against-The-Dark-Arts/week7.md

 ## Ideas

-This week we guest speaker Cedric Cochin give us a talk about the inner workings of web security.
+This week we had guest speaker Cedric Cochin give us a talk about the inner workings of web security.
 Cedric is a former white-hat hacker, penetration tester and currently work at Mcafee as a vulnerability automation engineer.
 Given the massive field that is web-security there was a lot that was covered, but it can mainly be broken down into two categories, User level attacks and Browser level attacks.

 ### User Level Attacks:
 User level attacks are attacks that focus not on network vulnerabilities, not on software vulnerabilities, but instead focus on the end users themselves as a means of exploitation.
 User level attacks use users laziness, impatience and clickability against them to launch a variety of attacks that usually all end up as a horrible experience for the user.
 Below is a very short list of the possible attacks a user could expect during their time on the web.